Skip to content

 ├ style.css

-└ rotuer.ts
+└ router.ts

 Configuring Routers

 Lots of frameworks come with routers for building a multi-page app using the URL's path.
-Chrome extensions don't don't work like this.
+Chrome extensions don't work like this.
 Since HTML files are static, chrome-extension://{id}/popup.html, there's no way to change the entire path for routing.

-Instead, you need to configure the router to run in "hash" mode, where the routing information is apart of the URL's hash, not the path (ie: popup.html#/ and popup.html#/account/settings)
+Instead, you need to configure the router to run in "hash" mode, where the routing information is apart of the URL's hash, not the path (ie: popup.html#/ and popup.html#/account/settings).

 Refer to your router's docs for information about hash mode and how to enable it.
 Here's a non-extensive list of a few popular routers: